evanwill/_drafts/_notes/open-refine-tips.md

 Sometimes you have a column with many repeating values, that you might explore using a text facet.
 In the text facet pane you can sort by facet count, but you would have to manually select each if you wanted a subset based on the facet count.
-To select a group of rows based on the facet count of a values in a column:
+To select a group of rows based on the facet count of a value in a column:

 First, if you just need all the values with > 1 count, you can use the built in Facet > Customized facets > Duplicates facet.
 This returns "true" for rows with > 1 count, false if the value is unique.